freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/compilers/index.md

 `g++ -o helloWorld helloWorld.cpp; ./helloWorld` so when you need to compile and run your code multiple times, up arrow-enter

+### Adding Flags
+You can also add flags to the compiler to your custom and favor.
+For example:
+`g++ -O2 helloWorld.cpp -o helloWorld`
+Some common flags is :
+1. -O2 : Optimize your code, so it may run faster
+2. -std=c++11 : use c++11 instead of c++98 which is defaulted.
+3. -Wall: prompt some warning about some common mistakes which can bug your program.
+4. -Wextra: prompt some extra warning.
 ____________

 There are a number of different types of compilers.
 The two listed are the two that are usually packaged with the Windows